 1 Distress

-1.1 Transmission of DSC distress alert
+1.1 Transmission of digital selective calling distress alert

 A distress alert should be transmitted if, in the opinion of the Master, the ship or a person is in distress and requires immediate assistance.

 A DSC distress alert should as far as possible include the ship’s last known position and the time (in UTC) when it was valid.
-The position and the time may be included automatically by the ship’s navigational equipment or may be inserted manually.
+The position and the time should be included automatically by the ship’s navigational equipment if this information is not included it should be inserted manually.

-The DSC distress alert is transmitted as follows:
+The DSC distress alert attempt is transmitted as follows:

-– tune the transmitter to the DSC distress channel (2 187.5 kHz on MF, channel 70 on VHF (see Note 1)).
+– tune the transmitter to the DSC distress channel (2 187.5 kHz on MF, channel 70 on VHF) if not done automatically by the ship station.

-NOTE 1 – Some maritime MF radiotelephony transmitters shall be tuned to a frequency 1 700 Hz lower than 2 187.5 kHz, i.e. 2 185.8 kHz, in order to transmit the DSC distress alert on 2 187.5 kHz;

-– if time permits, key in or select on the DSC equipment keyboard
+– if time permits, key in or select on the DSC equipment

 – the nature of distress,

-– the ship’s last known position (latitude and longitude),
+– the ship’s last known position (latitude and longitude) if not provided automatically,

-– the time (in UTC) the position was valid,
+– the time (in UTC) the position was valid if not provided automatically,

 – type of subsequent distress communication (telephony),